-Did you know that Sales is one of those careers that has the highest burnout rate?
+Did you know that sales is one of the careers with the highest burnout rate?

-The main reason behind the burnout is because most salespeople lose motivation in the field.
+What’s the main reason behind the burnout?
+Most salespeople end up losing motivation.
 Usually, this is because they’re either not productive enough or not achieving good results in their roles.

-We know that’s harder than it sounds so we’ve put together a quick guide for you on the must-have tips for improving your sale team’s productivity!
+I know that’s harder than it sounds, so I’ve put together a quick guide for you on the must-have tips for improving your sale team’s productivity.

 Prospect more effectively

-If you’re hunting down some weak prospects, then you’re simply wasting time on catching dead leads that will most likely never become customers.
+Prospecting is an area where quality is definitely more important than quantity.
+If you’re hunting down weak prospects, then you’re simply wasting time trying to catch dead leads who will most likely never become customers.

 The goal here is to always have a list of qualified leads that fit your company’s buyer persona.
 Take some time to narrow down the ideal customer profile with your team, so that you don’t waste time prospecting to the wrong crowd.

-Collecting information about prospects through forms or behavior segmentation will give you the necessary information you need before you lose time on any wasteful leads.
+You can then collect information about prospects through forms or behavior segmentation.
+Alternatively, you can send surveys or arrange interviews with your existing customers, which will give you the necessary information you need to prevent you from losing time on any wasteful leads.

 Schedule the time you spend emailing

-There is a place and time for everything and this includes writing emails or getting on calls.
-Personally, we like to block out a time slot in our day where we focus on email.
-This includes cold email outreach and responding to emails.
+There’s a place and time for everything, and this includes writing emails or getting on calls.
+Personally, I like to block out a time slot in my day where I focus exclusively on email.
+This includes both cold email outreach and responding to emails.

-If you’re constantly being interrupted by having to reply to emails, you’re never going to get any of your work completed before the day ends.
+It’s easy to let your inbox dictate your day, with the average person estimated to send/receive a massive 128 emails every single day .
+If you’re constantly being interrupted by emails and sending replies, you’re never going to have enough time to get any of your work completed before the day ends.

-Batching up your replies into two times a day is recommended to efficiently get them out of the way and cease any interruptions.
+Batching up your replies twice a day is recommended to efficiently get them out of the way and stop any interruptions.
 Instead of emailing someone back whenever you get a reply, proactively set aside a specific time of day where you’ll be able to work on emails and focus on other work during a different time.

 Use sales automation software

 Remember we briefly talked about working “smarter?”
-We live in a modern age where there are tons of good and effective sales automation software out there.
+We live in a modern age where there are tons of good and effective sales automation software available.

-With good sales automation software, you can automate your outreach process, follow-ups, and have all the calls scheduled within one single platform.
+With the right sales automation software, you can automate your outreach process, follow-ups, and have all the calls scheduled within one single platform.